VinodKW/log-routing-service/README.md

             -   Introduce a locking mechanism every time a process operates on a file and open the lock only when the operation gets completed.

         -   Sharding.

-            -   This will remove the dependency on a single file and also help in scaling up the system as we can deploy n number of workers to operate on the file parallely after data gets inserted into the files.
+            -   This will remove the dependency on a single file and also help in scaling up the system as we can deploy n number of workers to operate on the file parallely after data gets insert into the files.